Immersive Roulette has Multiple Camera Angles

 Slingshot Auto Roulette This is another variant we see more of- we’ve seen it both as standard and VIP tables; Slingshot Auto Roulette is turbo-paced, real live-wheel action with a high-quality finish.
 It’s automated, so you get the speed, but it’s a physical roulette wheel, unlike RNG roulette or virtual roulette, which is more like a video slot game.

 There’s no live dealer but rather an automated mechanism that spins around 60 to 80 games per hour.
 The casinos like these games as they are cheaper to run, and the punters like them because they are fast.

 Head to Wombat Casino or Monkey Casino for Immersive live roulette.

 Evolution Gaming were real trend setters when they launched this game.
 The production levels are still streets ahead of most of the competition.
 The multiple camera angles, slow motion replays and the editing of the feed make this one of the most absorbing live roulette games out there.
 It gets you right up and close to the action on the table.

 Immersive Roulette is beamed direct from Evolution Gaming’s worldwide studios.
 Depending on which casino you are playing at, the action can be beamed from either:

 Atlantic City, New Jersey

-They founded in 2006 and have been going from strength to strength since then buoyed by the popularity of the live casino market.
+They founded in 2006 and have been growing fast, thanks to the popularity of the live casino market.
 In 2015 they listed on NASDAQ and in Stockholm.
 In 2020, they bought NetEnt, another online casino software company.

 Some of the tricks Evolution have got up their sleeves on this game include slow motion replays, multiple camera angles, attractive croupiers and a feed that is shot in 200 frames per second.
-This was a real game changer when it launched in 2013 and still leads the pack to be honest.
+This was a real game changer when it launched in 2013 and still leads the pack.